SudharsanamRK/cover-page-design/README.md

 ## Result:
-Thus the program has been successfully executed.
+Thus the program to develop a website to display the cover page design of a book has been successfully executed.